kanshichao/DPDN_for_Road_Damage_Detection_and_Classification/README.md

 The trained models of Faster-RCNN can be downloaded from Baidu Link.

 ## Model training of Faster-RCNN
 Running the script of "rcnn/train_end2end.py" to train the model of Faster-RCNN.
+The deatils can be found in the technical paper.